 Nar Phu Valley Trek

-Nar Phu Valley Trek is one of the remotest trekking trails in Nepal.
+Nar Phu Valley Trek is one of the remotest trekking trails in Nepal and Best Solitude Treks in Nepal.
 It falls in the far-flung Manang district of Western Nepal.
 Possible to complete in 16 days, this trek is suitable for those adventure seekers who want to see and experience the best of Annapurna region without travelling through the crowded trails of popular routes.

 Since the region was only opened in 2003 for trekking, it is still mostly unexplored and unspoiled.
 During this trek, you will pass through some very remote town and villages, ravines, mystical woodlands, rock canyons, yak caravans, and monasteries.
 However, the main highlight of the trek is crossing two high passes called Kang La Pass and Thorong La Pass at elevations of 5,100 meters and 5,416 meters.